 In addition to being a favourite with tourists, it’s no wonder that so many artists and ex-pats are drawn to the cobbled streets of San Miguel de Allende in Mexico.
 With its beautiful light, colourful colonial buildings, excellent restaurants and vibrant art scene, it’s a real Mexican gem.

 We paid a visit to the city a few years ago and loved exploring the characterful streets and perusing the many galleries.
-Among the highlights for us were the impressive botanical gardens and the colourful toy museum.
+Among the highlights for us were the impressive botanical gardens together with the colourful toy museum.
 Additionally, it’s also only forty-six miles from Guanajuato, another captivating Mexican city.
-Here are eight of the top things to do in lovely San Miguel de Allende.
+Without further ado, here are eight of the top things to do in lovely San Miguel de Allende.

 1) Take a Hike around the Botanical Gardens – El Charco del Ingenio